Walpole Park

 - Pitzhanger Manor House and Gallery

-- Playground
+- café

-- Two ponds
+- 2 ponds

-- An adult fitness area - will be completed in the near future
+- an adult fitness area will be completed in the near future

 About the park